Scotland Malawi Partnership: Banana Boxes

+In 2026 the partnership took over the job of organising containers to take banana boxes loaded with goods to various charities in Malawi.
+The boxes are cached in Bathgate until a container can be filled and then it is shipped to be unpacked and distributed in Malawi.
+The phrase "banana box" is used because stout boxes are recommended.

-Academic Exchange
+Academic exchange

 The partnership administers an Academic Exchange programme, which provides for the exchange of academic staff, administrators and librarians between the Universities of Scotland and Malawi.
 Over the period between 2007 and 2010, the project exchanged 24 'Fellows' – 12 Scottish, 12 Malawian.
-The first Scottish Fellow was David Bone.
-Mr Bone was attached to the Theology and Religious Studies Department at Chancellor College.
+The first Scottish Fellow was David Bone who was attached to the Theology and Religious Studies Department at Chancellor College.
 Solomon Dindi was the first fellow from Malawi.
 He visited the University of Strathclyde's IT Services Department.
 He went on to manage improvements to Malawi's information infrastructure.